 Covered Activities

-These Regional General Waste Discharge Requirements for Vegetation or Sediment Removal or Management Activities for Fire or Flood Risk Reduction (Order) authorize vegetation and sediment removal and management activities disturbing or otherwise occurring within waters of the state and riparian areas for the purpose of fire or flood risk reduction, where the activities may cause or threaten to cause a discharge of waste to waters of the state, with the following exclusions:
+These Regional General Waste Discharge Requirements for Vegetation or Sediment Removal or Management Activities for Fire or Flood Risk Reduction (Order) authorize vegetation and sediment removal and management activities located in the local responsibility area that disturb or otherwise occur within surface waters of the state and riparian areas for the primary purpose of fire or flood risk reduction, where the activities may cause or threaten to cause a discharge of waste to surface waters of the state, with the following exclusions:

 Vegetation and sediment removal and management activities subject to another State Water Resources Control Board (State Water Board) or California Regional Water Quality Control Board, Central Coast Region (Central Coast Water Board) order regulating those activities.
 These orders include, but are not limited to:

-Clean Water Act section 401 Water Quality Certification orders.
+Clean Water Act section 401 Water Quality Certification orders, including those for annual stream maintenance programs.

 Order for Clean Water Act Section 401 Water Quality Certification and Waste Discharge Requirements for Restoration Projects Statewide (Order WQ 2022-0048-DWQ).